eved1018/Intercaat/README.txt

 1. Python 3.8 or newer is required.
 3. Qhull is recommended since it is much faster.
 Qhull can be downloaded from here: http://www.qhull.org/download/.
 4. If you wish not to use Qhull, the Python package pyHull is used instead.
+INSTALL
+Intercaat can be installed using the pip package manager by running: pip install intercaat

 TEST
 We included a sample PDB and the expected results from running the test commands below: